Table of Contents

-Let’s clear up any confusion between the general concept of vampires and the fictional character Count Dracula, because although they are often conflated, they are two different things.
+Let’s clear up any confusion between the general concept of vampires and the fictional character Count Dracula, because although they are often conflated, they are two different characters.

 Vampires are folkloric creatures who feed on the vitality of the living, usually by consuming their blood.
 Most cultures around the world feature some sort of vampire legend.
 The term “vampire” itself gained traction in Western Europe in the early 1800s after repeated reports of mass panics about blood-sucking humanoids in Eastern Europe from the 1700s.